Let’s Get Lexical

 At first glance, this was a smart play.
 It would save the company money and time, since the translations had already been created for the Mexican site.

-However, despite leveraging MotionPoint’s powerful optimization technologies such as language preference detection, localized SEO and more, performance gaps soon emerged.
+However, despite leveraging MotionPoint's powerful optimisation technologies such as language preference detection, localised SEO and more, performance gaps soon emerged.
 Traffic and conversion were lower than its Mexican counterpart.

 Why was it underperforming?